 - Increases risk of cancer (BMJ Open 2012 Study)

 The Goal of Getting to Sleep

 Sometimes, we have to change our habits in order to promote sleep.
-It takes intention and work to overcome the challenge of not sleeping to again finding sleeping.
+It takes intention and works to overcome the challenge of not sleeping again finding sleeping.

 The Best Sleeping Medication (it isn’t a pill)

 My issues with sleep (according to testing I’ve had) could be attributed to adrenal fatigue, hormone imbalances, and anxiety.

 Some of the things I’ve done which have helped me regain 8 hours a night without sleep medications or tossing and turning at night:

 - CBT for Insomnia is where we change our thoughts about sleep and the lack of sleep we are getting.